jaztec/simplcert/README.md

 `create` will create a certificate.
 You can use CLI flags or just run create and fill in the prompts.
 It is important to know the `--host` flag needs to be set to the domain name where the service will be reached.
 Or, if Docker is used, the `--host` flag should be set to the name of the docker container.
+If you need to support multiple hosts or add IP addresses this is supported.
+Just use comma's to separate the values like `--host "127.0.0.1,::1,localhost,hostname.tld"`
+The command will give some additional prompts to clarify any values that are not provided.
 ```bash
 $ simplcert create \
   --root-cert-path /path/to/root-ca \